computergreek/delorean/README.md

 4. Build and run

 ## Creating a PKG from the DeLorean.app file
-Navigate to where your DeLorean.app is located
+Navigate to where your DeLorean.app is located in Terminal

 `cd /path/to/your/DeLorean.app/..`